Tejaswini2212/UMBC-DATA606-Capstone/docs/Proposal.md

 - Managing personal finances is often confusing and time-consuming.
 Many people struggle with tracking expenses, saving consistently, and choosing safe investments.
 A chatbot that simplifies these tasks makes financial management more accessible, personalized, and effective, acting as a virtual advisor without the need for expert knowledge.

 **Research Questions**
-1.How can expenses be automatically categorized from raw bank transaction data?
+1.How can expenses be automatically categorized from raw bank transaction data?</br>
-2.What methods can be used to analyze spending and identify savings potential?
+2.What methods can be used to analyze spending and identify savings potential?</br>
-3.How can the chatbot provide personalized, risk-aware investment recommendations?
+3.How can the chatbot provide personalized, risk-aware investment recommendations? </br>

 ## 3. Data